redux-offline/redux-offline/README.md

 #### Change how network requests are retried

 By default, sending actions is retried on a decaying schedule starting with retries every few seconds, eventually slowing down to an hour before the last retry.
-These retry delays only apply to scenarios where the device reports being online but the server cannot be reached, or the server is reached by is responding with a non-permanent error.
+These retry delays only apply to scenarios where the device reports being online but the server cannot be reached, or the server is reached but is responding with a non-permanent error.

 To configure the retry duration, override `config.retry`:
 ```js